 HARTMAN IS BULLISH ON HOUSING

-Lastly, Hartman is very bullish on housing too b/c he thinks all of the low-rate financing taking place now will encourage borrowers to cling to their properties in a post-inflation world b/c they will not want to give up their very low rate mortgages.
+Lastly, Hartman is very bullish on housing too because he thinks all of the low-rate financing taking place now will encourage borrowers to cling to their properties in a post-inflation world because they will not want to give up their very low rate mortgages.

 As a result, inventories will be even tighter.